 I’m totally crushing on plaid this fall (well, every fall I love to use a bit of plaid) and these dollar store pumpkins that I transformed just make me happy.

 Fall wouldn’t be complete without a trio of velvet pumpkins.
 I got mine a few years ago and they are always my favorite thing to pull out.
-I won’t let the hubs touch them so I pack them away very carefully every year to keep the stems intact.
+The hubs isn’t allowed to touch them so I pack them away very carefully every year to keep the stems intact.
 I was totally surprised when I took them out this year, after our big move from Illinois, and they were in perfect condition.
 Look at that crazy stem.